musicAeterna (Teodor Currentzis)

 musicAeterna won the Russian Theater Guild’s prestigious Golden Mask award 17 times, more often than any other Russian orchestra before.
 In 2018, the New York Times also listed their recording of Mahler’s Symphony No. 6 among the 25 best albums of the year 2018.
 In the same year, the musicAeterna Choir was honored with the International Opera Award as the Best Choir of the Year.

-In April 2019, Teodor Currentzis and musicAeterna went with Verdi’s Messa di Requiem and in September 2019 with the Da Ponte cycle on a successful European tour.
-On November 11 and 12, 2019, they will perform Alfred Schnittke’s Concerto for Choir and Philippe Hersant’s Tristia in Teodor Currentzis’ hometown Athens (Megaron).
+In April 2019, Teodor Currentzis and musicAeterna toured with Verdi’s Messa di Requiem, and in September 2019 with Mozart’s Da Ponte cycle successfully through Europe.
+In November 2019, they performed Alfred Schnittke’s Concerto for Choir and Philippe Hersant’s Tristia in Teodor Currentzis’ hometown Athens (Megaron).